Sir Thomas Chapman, 7th Baronet: Life

 The couple stayed only a short time in Tremadog, and soon moved on, to Kirkcudbright in the Stewartry of Kirkcudbright in Scotland, then to Dinard in Brittany, the Isle of Wight, and the New Forest, choosing places where their English neighbours were unlikely to recognise him.
 They had nine children altogether, but three of them died young, leaving five sons and a daughter who survived infancy.
 In 1896, still unmarried and going under the name of Mr and Mrs Lawrence, the couple arrived in Polstead Road, Oxford.
-The purpose of this move was largely to enable them to educate their sons, despite limited means.
+The purpose of this move was largely to enable them to educate their sons, despite their limited means.

 Chapman lived a life of leisure and spent much of his time with his sons.
 He was a photographer, hunted, spoke good French, was interested in medieval architecture, taught his sons carpentry, and even in old age would quote from Homer and Horace.
 He bought smart new bicycles and liked to cycle long distances.

 In 1914, Chapman succeeded his cousin Sir Benjamin Rupert Chapman, 6th Baronet (1865–1914), to the baronetcy.
 He died on 8 April 1919 in Oxford and was buried at Wolvercote Cemetery.
 As he left no legitimate male heirs, the Chapman Baronetcy of Killua Castle became extinct.

 Chapman's son T. E. Lawrence had already become world-famous, following the Arab Revolt of 1916.
 Another of his surviving sons, A. W. Lawrence (1900–1991) became notable as an archaeologist and art historian.